Learning Outcomes

 "If, with intent to commit an offence to which this section applies, a person does an act which is more than merely preparatory to the commission of the offence, he is guilty of attempting to commit the offence."

-- Actus reus: The defendant must do an act which is more than merely preparatory to the commission of the offence.
+- Actus reus: The defendant must perform an act more than merely preparatory to the commission of the relevant offence.

-- Mens rea: The defendant must intend to commit the full offence.
+- Mens rea: The defendant must intend to commit the full offence, requiring proof of direct or oblique intent (subject to particular points explained below).

 Actus Reus: More Than Merely Preparatory